 GCSEs – compulsory subjects

 You can choose some of your GCSEs, but others you have to do.
-These are compulsory subjects (ones that everyone has to take):
+These are compulsory subjects (subjects that everyone has to take):

 - English Language and English Literature (sometimes combined into one double award GCSE)